kyu36003-source/CreativeMarket/README.md

 Traditional prediction markets have a trust problem.
 When a market closes, someone has to decide: did the event happen or not?
 That's where disputes start.

-We solve this by putting everything on-chain with clear rules:
+We solve this by putting everything on-chain with clear rules and x402 gasless:

 **PredictBNB approach:**
 - Resolution rules specified upfront (data source + timestamp)
 - Verification automated (check the source at deadline)
 - Reputation system on-chain (can't be manipulated)
-- Zero gas fees (x402 makes trading free)
+- **Zero gas fees via x402 protocol** (facilitators pay, you trade free)
 - Everything on BNB Chain (transparent, verifiable)

 Example: "Will Bitcoin reach $150,000 by March 2026?"
-- **Polymarket**: Might be unclear when/where to check
+- **Polymarket**: Unclear rules, you pay gas
-- **PredictBNB**: CoinGecko price at March 31, 2026 11:59 PM UTC (on-chain, verified, free to trade)
+- **PredictBNB**: CoinGecko at March 31, 2026 11:59 PM UTC, x402 gasless, on-chain

 ## ✨ How It Works